 5. Experience the beauty of the Bonavista Peninsula

 The beautiful and large Peninsula in Newfoundland, the Bonavista Peninsula is the most well-known one in the entire province.
 The place is quite popular among the people as it is thought the John Cabot sighted the very first “new world” in here in the year 1497.

 At the top of Cape Bonavista, you will see a statue of John Cabot proudly standing and telling the history of the place.
 Just right the coast, you can enjoy whale watching, puffins and the beautiful icebergs.
 The old lighthouse present in the place is a renowned historical site, which dates back to 1843.
 It was rescued somewhere around in the year 1870.
 A visit to the place will explain a lot of history and fun facts about Newfoundland and its life.

 6. Be a history buff at the Cape Spear Lighthouse National Historic Site

-The most easterly point of North America, the Cape Spear Lighthouse National Historic Site is basically 11 kms south of St. John.
-The fun fact is, the lighthouse is Newfoundland’s oldest lighthouse and it is one among the most popular places to visit while you are in the province.
+The most easterly point of North America, the Cape Spear Lighthouse National Historic Site is basically 11 km south of St. John.
+The fun fact is, the lighthouse is Newfoundland’s oldest lighthouse and it is one of the most popular places to visit while you are in the province.
 Wake up early in the morning and head to the lighthouse to watch the sun rising.
-Also experience beautiful seabirds, see the whales playing in the sea or get mesmerized with the beauty of the icebergs.
-Since 1835 to 1955, the lighthouse was perfectly operating and now it has been turned into a museum.
+Also, experience beautiful seabirds, see the whales playing in the sea or get mesmerized with the beauty of the icebergs.
+From 1835 to 1955, the lighthouse was perfectly operating and now it has been turned into a museum.